AliaksandrSiarohin/monkey-net/README.md

 ### Training

-In order to train a model on specific dataset run:
+To train a model on specific dataset run:
 ```
 CUDA_VISIBLE_DEVICES=0 python run.py dataset_name.yaml
 ```
-This will create a folder in the log directory (each run will create a new directory).
+The code will create a folder in the log directory (each run will create a time-stamped new directory).
-Checkpoints will be saved in this folder.
+Checkpoints will be saved to this folder.
-You can check the loss values during training in ```log.txt```.
+To check the loss values during training in see ```log.txt```.
-You can also check train-data reconstructions in the ```train-vis``` subfolder.
+You can also check training data reconstructions in the ```train-vis``` subfolder.

 ### Reconstruction

-In order to check the reconstruction performance run:
+To evaluate the reconstruction performance run:
 ```
 CUDA_VISIBLE_DEVICES=0 python run.py dataset_name.yaml --mode reconstruction --checkpoint path/to/checkpoint
 ```
-You will need to specify the path to the checkpoint, the ```reconstruction``` subfolder will be created in the same folder as the checkpoint.
+You will need to specify the path to the checkpoint, the ```reconstruction``` subfolder will be created in the checkpoint folder.
-You can find the generated video there and in ```png``` subfolder loss-less verstion in '.png' format.
+The generated video will be stored to this folderenerated video there and in ```png``` subfolder loss-less verstion in '.png' format.

 ### Motion transfer